Add Arc as a supported blockchain for buy and sell orders in your on/off-ramp

 Settlement timing

-- Sell orders: Mark the withdrawal as complete after the transaction receipt is returned
+- Sell orders: Mark the withdrawal as complete after the transaction receipt

-- Settlement display: Show instant confirmation to the user rather than a progress bar or block countdown
+- Settlement display: Show instant confirmation to the user rather than a

 Address validation

-Arc uses standard Ethereum addresses:- 20 bytes,
+Arc uses standard Ethereum addresses:

-0x-prefixed (42 characters total) - EIP-55 mixed-case checksum encoding
+- EIP-55 mixed-case checksum encoding

 - Compatible with existing Ethereum address validation logic in your platform